Dairy Cow Facts

 Cows are only treated with antibiotics when necessary.
 When illness requires that a cow be treated, antibiotics are administered according to strict FDA guidelines, which include withholding milk from sale.
 When a cow’s milk is withheld, she is given special care and attention separate from the rest of the milking herd until her milk tests free of antibiotics.

 Many factors affect the type of environment available to dairy cows.
-Access to pasture is determined mainly by geography, availability of land suitable for grazing and weather conditions.
+Access to pasture is determined mainly by geography, availability of land suitable for grazing, and weather conditions.
 In all cases, the well-being, protection and comfort of their cows are dairy farmers’ top priorities.
-Many of today’s dairy farms use freestall housing, a type of barn that allows cows the freedom to move around at will and eat and sleep whenever and wherever they choose.
+Many of today’s dairy farms use free-stall housing, a type of barn that allows cows the freedom to move around at will and eat and sleep whenever and wherever they choose.
 In this type of barn, feed for the animals is available in a feed alley (a clean, impervious surface), which cows can access 24 hours a day.
 In addition, the barns are designed to provide sunshine and fresh air.

 Cows housed indoors may sleep on sand beds or mattresses made of rubber, foam or a combination of materials.
-Most dairy barns also use advanced ventilation systems to assure air quality.
+Most dairy barns also use advanced ventilation systems to ensure air quality.
 On warm days, farmers use fans and misters to keep cows cool and comfortable.